- Anticoagulation Triage

 Obstetrics (Maternal Fetal Medicine)

-This is a longitudinal experience at the Spokane Teaching Health Clinic.
+This is a required longitudinal experience at the Spokane Teaching Health Clinic.
 Residents will select a year-long project that focuses on quality improvement.
 Projects will be presented in poster form at the ASHP Midyear Meeting and in PowerPoint at the Western States Conference for Pharmacy Residents.

-This is a longitudinal experience at Washington State University College of Pharmacy.
+This is a required longitudinal experience at Washington State University College of Pharmacy.
 Residents will be appointed an adjunct faculty position at the College of Pharmacy.
 Residents will participate in various teaching activities and submit a teaching portfolio to the College of Pharmacy for review issuance of a teaching certificate.

 Transitions of Care